In C++ specific casts are more controlled ways to perform type conversions. These are static_cast

 functionThatDoesNotModify(const_cast<int*>(&number)); // Legitimate conversion

-- Use it only when working with poorly designed functions or APIs that do not handle the
+- Use it only when working with poorly designed functions or APIs that do not properly handle the

 const